IBM/cos-trigger-functions/README.md

     * Give your service a name, and click `Create`.
     * In the left side menu, select `Buckets`, and then `Create bucket`.
     * Give your bucket a unique name.
-    * For Resiliency, select `Cross Region`, and for Location, select `us-geo`. *Note: you can select anything here, we'll just use cross region us-geo as our example throughout*
+    * For Resiliency, select `Regional`, and for Location, select `us-south`. *Note: This trigger is currently available in us-south, us-east, and eu-gb regions.
+You could select one of the other regions, but our examples will use us-south*
     * Click `Create Bucket`.
     * Create another bucket, with the same name suffixed by `-processed`.
 If your original bucket was `my-bucket`, then your new bucket will be `my-bucket-processed`.
-    * Again, ensure that you selected the same region as your first bucket, in this case `Cross Region` and `us-geo`.
+    * Again, ensure that you selected the same region as your first bucket, in this case `Regional` and `us-south`.
     * In the left side menu, click `Service Credentials`.
 Click `New Credential`.
     * Check the checkbox for `Include HMAC Credential`.
 Click `Add`.